francisconroy/soupysms/README.md

 ```

 ### Configuration
-PLease edit the configuration.json file as needed for your application.
+Please edit the configuration.json file as needed for your application.
 Sample phone numbers are from https://fakenumber.org/australia/mobile

 #### Fields